What Kind of Fruit Are You?

 Coconut

-Coconut is another incredibly popular fruit in Thailand.
+Coconut is another incredibly popular fruit of Phuket and all of Thailand.
 In Asian countries, coconuts are classified as young or mature.
 The juice from young coconuts is used to quench thirst instead of water, as it is an excellent electrolyte.
 These are the coconuts sold on nearly every street in Thailand.
 Mature coconuts are used to produce sugar, coconut flakes, and coconut milk.

 Banana